VHA-Xavier-Thomas/Pilot_Template_test/Code/1_Data_Exploration/README.md

-## All Reference Data must be standardized across a pilot before moving forward.
+## Step 1: All Reference Data must be standardized across a pilot before moving forward.
 Typically these domains are different for each location but must be consolidated and checked across sources:
 VA-Inpat- dim,
 VA-Outpat/DSS- DSS_DIM,